ndanielsen/Same-Size-K-Means/README.md

 This is a k-means variation that produces clusters of the same size utilizing the scikit-learn Kmeans methods and associated utilities.

-The same-size k-Means logic is the same as in the Elki Same-size k-Means Variation tutorial.
+The same-size k-Means logic is the same as found in the Elki Same-size k-Means Variation tutorial.

 https://elki-project.github.io/tutorial/same-size_k_means